TimeMachine1994/081925-SvelteTweb/frontend/WEBSITE_REFACTOR_PLAN.md

 ## 🏆 **Summary**

-The TributeStream website refactor has been **successfully completed** for all critical user-facing pages.
+The Tributestream website refactor has been **successfully completed** for all critical user-facing pages.
 The migration to the Minimal Modern design system provides:

 - **Professional, consistent UI** across the platform
 - **Enhanced user experience** with better accessibility